david-acker/articles/articles/1-EnumDescription/drafts/1-Benchmarks.md

 ## Reflection-Based Approach

-One method of achieving this is by adding an attribute with the string description to each enum member, and using reflection to access the description values at runtime.
+One method of achieving this is by adding an attribute with the string description to each enum member, and then using reflection to access the description values at runtime.
 In this approach, the `DescriptionAttribute` from `System.ComponentModel` is utilized to associate descriptions with enum members.

 ```csharp
 using System.ComponentModel;